Brazilian bossa nova pioneer Joao Gilberto dies at 88

 "He managed to create a mystique about him abroad, being who he was and not even speaking English," he told the Globo television station.

-The musician had spent his final years wrapped in legal troubles and debts.
+The musician had spent his final years wrapped in legal troubles, debts and disputes with his children.
 His last live performance was in 2008 and he canceled a commemorative show to mark his 80th year because of health problems.

-With little interest in giving interviews, he'd become known as the "reclusive genius" in the streets of Leblón, the neighborhood in a southern part where he lived but was seldom seen.
+With little interest in giving interviews, he'd become known as the "reclusive genius" in the streets of Leblón, the neighborhood in a southern part of Rio where he lived but was seldom seen.

 Singer Daniela Mercury called Gilberto a "genius who revolutionized popular Brazilian music.
-He taught us now to sing in the most beautify way in the world."
+He taught us how to sing in the most beautiful way in the world."

 "Go in peace, maestro," she wrote.